cardano-foundation/CIPs/cip-drep-metadata/README.md

 When observing from the chain level, tooling can only see the content and history of DRep registration and update certificates and any associated anchors.
 These on-chain components do not give any context to the motivation of a DRep, even though this information would likely be the desired context for people who might delegate their voting power.
 By providing rich contextual metadata we enable people choosing a DRep to delegate their voting power to make well informed decisions.

 #### For all participants
-By standardising off-chain metadata formats we facilitate interoperability for tooling which creates and/or renders metadata attached to DRep registration, update and retirement transactions.
+By standardising off-chain metadata formats we facilitate interoperability for tooling which creates and/or renders metadata attached to DRep registration and update transactions.
 This in turn promotes a rich user experience between tooling.
 This is good for all governance participants.

 #### A Note on Teams
 CIP-1694 allows for DReps to be registered using a native or Plutus script credential, this implies that individuals could organise to form a team that would have a broad range of experitise, and would perhaps therefore be more attractive to some delegating Ada Holders.